Chris-Schnaufer/agol2mysql/README.md

 # About
 This project has the scripts that can help you move your AGOL data to a MySQL database.

-Refer to the [Starting document](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/STARTING_OUT.md) for information on connecting to the database and executing queries using SQL Workbench
+Refer to the [Starting document](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/STARTING_OUT.md) for information on connecting to the database with SQL Workbenchand executing queries.

-The scripts can be used in a less automated fasion (Manual) and a more automated fashion (Automated).
+The scripts can be used in a less automated fasion (Manual) and a more automated fashion (Direct).
 The sections below reflect that diffence and are names as such.
+The [Direct](#direct-steps) steps connect directly to ESRI and automatically fetches the schema and the data.
 Follow the [Manual](#manual-steps) steps if you have ESRI schema JSON files and/or ESRI exported Excel files.
-The [Automated](#automated-steps) steps connect directly to ESRI and automatically fetches the schema and the data.

 # Prerequisites
 The scripts in this repository use Python3.10 or later.
-To check what Python version you have, open a console window and type the following command.
+To check what Python version you have, open a console (or terminal) window and type the following command.
 ```bash
 python3 --version
 ```
 To ensure you have all the needed Python modules installed you can run the [pip3](https://pip.pypa.io/en/stable/) command.
 The following command will attempt to install the required Python modules.
 You can find the [requirements.txt](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/requirements.txt) file in this repository.
+This file contains the Python modules that need to be installed for the scripts.
 ```bash
 pip3 install -r requirements.txt
 ```

-You may need to install some system requiements before you are able to completely install these python modules.
+You may need to install some system requirements before you are able to finish installing these python modules.

 If you are using a MySQL database that's earlier than version 8 you will also need to install [GDAL](https://gdal.org/download.html) and [pygdal](https://pypi.org/project/pygdal/).
+These are used to convert geometric data between coordinate systems, and other features as well.

-# Automated Steps
+# Direct Steps
 The steps here can be used to directly access ESRI schemas and data.

 ## Creating/Updating a Schema

 The [create_db.py](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/create_db.py) script is able to directly connect to ESRI and use the [Feature](https://support.esri.com/en-us/gis-dictionary/feature) schema to create and update the database.
+A detailed explanation of the options available with this script is (available).

 Open a command window and run the following command to see all the options available with this script
 ```bash